HomeHolidaysCorsica Holidays: Well of Corse!

 I pulled into the little hamlet of La Trinite de Porto Vecchio, just north of the main town of Porto Vecchio and checked in with the local electrician, Monsieur Marchetti, who was renting out his little apartment to me for the year.
 At least I knew who to call in the event of a power cut – as I said, it’s who you know… you know!

-It was at this moment in my life that I can honestly say my life changed as after I had emptied the shoddy plum-coloured escort of its contents, I shut the door behind me in this little apartment, I stared at the boxes and with everything I owned and my life there in front of me, I am not afraid to say it… I cried!
+It was at this moment in my life that I can honestly say my life changed.
+After emptying the shoddy plum-coloured Escort, I shut the apartment door behind me and stared at the boxes.
+With everything I owned and my life there in front of me, I am not afraid to say it… I cried!

 Now Monsieur Marchetti, did not speak a word of English, in fact even worse, he spoke Corsican, a mix of Latin and Italian but he owned a yacht and had an attractive daughter, so I soon snapped out of my emotional state and promptly learned some Corsican chat up lines and had the time of my life discovering every square inch of this truly beautiful Mediterranean island.